The Worry Website: Summary

-There are seven stories about the children in a class taught by Mr Speed at Mapleton Juniors.
-The last story however, is about a girl called Natasha who talks through a machine, she doesn't actually go to Mapleton Juniors, she goes to a special school for disabled children.
-The Worry Website, a replacement of boring old Circle Time that is created by Mr Speed and you can only access it by Mr Speed's classroom computer.
+There are seven stories about the children in a class taught by Mr Speed at Mapleton Juniors, except the last story whose narrator Natasha goes to a special school for disabled children.
+The Worry Website was created by Mr Speed as a replacement for circle time that can only be accessed via his classroom computer.

 There were originally planned to be only six stories, with one being submitted by a fan through a competition.
-However, the winning entry (Lisa's worry) ended so sadly that Wilson was motivated to write a seventh story to give the book a happier ending.
+However, the winning entry by then 12-year-old Lauren Roberts, "Of Mums and Wizards" (Lisa's worry) ended so sadly that Wilson was motivated to write a seventh story to give the book a happier ending.

 Holly: Worry 1

+This story was initially published on the Internet one year before the book's publication.

 Holly lives with her cute younger sister Hannah and her father.
 She thinks Hannah's Reception class teacher, Miss Morgan, is going to be her stepmother, as she has started dating her father.
 Holly wishes that her stepmother will be wicked.
 Holly likes Miss Morgan, but when she finds out that her father is dating with her, decides to loathe her.
 When they are dating, Holly spends more time with Miss Morgan, but never gives the teacher a chance to get on with her.
 Holly becomes foes with Miss Morgan, and then when they are going shopping together, Miss Morgan says she is getting sick of Holly behaving horrible to her.
 Then they both become best friends.

 Greg: Worry 2

-Greg wants to sit next to Holly on the bus ride.
+Greg likes Holly, which makes Greg want to sit near Holly at the museum.
+However, Mr. Speed suspects Samantha is Greg's crush.
+Greg confesses his feelings to Holly at the museum, and Holly and Greg become girlfriend and boyfriend.